7 Magical Boutique Hotels in Cornwall You’ll Love

 ⇒ Heading to London?
 Check out my posts on 13 Unusual Experiences in London, the best London Food Tours, my virtual London Travel Blog, some great Earlsfield restaurants, 14 Things to do in Notting Hill, restaurants near Clapham Junction and Victoria Station restaurants, 16 Famous Landmarks in Europe, a mad hatter afternoon tea party and a day trip to Brighton, 67 Fascinating Facts about London, 18 Landmarks of London from a local, 15 Places to see Sunsets in London, 9 Places to watch the Sunrise in London, 10 Bridges in London Not to Miss and Cotswolds tour from London options.

-Top Tip for Fish and Chips in Cornwall – The Lizard
+Fish and Chips Worth the Detour – The Lizard

 england_cornwall_lizard-wave-crest-cafe